cubedb/cubedb/README.md

 ### Saving and backup

 Please bear in mind that data is not saved automatically on shutdown.
-YOu have to trigger saving manually.
+You have to trigger saving manually.
-On startup, the data is loaded from the directory specified in the command line argument.
+On startup the data is loaded from the directory specified in the command line argument.

 POST-ing to `http://localhost:9998/v1/save` will trigger a database dump to disk.